abdulbello/abdulbello-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 Run the CMD command in docker file as an external script.
 This took a while to achieve as I had to go read docker documentation to understand the various methods of running the CMD command (shell and executable mode).
 I also needed to do some research on shell scripting.
 My CMD command: CMD /bin/bash ./cmd_script.sh

-I also created a docker hub account (free tier) and created 2 repositories for the backend and frontend application images.
+I created a docker hub account (free tier) and created 2 repositories for the backend and frontend application images.
+Afterwards, I was able to push both frontend and backend images to my docker hub repo.
+Repo: https://hub.docker.com/repositories/onivehu

+As part of the homework challenges suggested by Andrew, i was able to learn about multi-stage builds which i think can be really useful to eliminate the need of maintaining multiple Dockerfiles and reducing complexity with using docker.